STARXDev/flask-id-generator/README.md

 Flask ID Generator API

 This project is a Flask web application designed to generate different types of identifiers (IDs).
 It offers a simple API for generating UUIDs, random numeric IDs, random alphanumeric strings, and hexadecimal strings.
-Additionally, it includes encryption and decryption functionalities.
+Additionally, it includes encryption and decryption functionalities, both for strings and larger files like audio recordings.
 It's useful for learning Flask basics and as a tool for generating unique identifiers and securely handling data encryption for various purposes.

 Features: